BYD dominance is taking a toll on smaller Chinese EV rivals

 Chinese electric car maker BYD Co.’s relentless growth is squeezing out smaller rivals, with Li Auto Inc. joining fellow upstart Xpeng Inc. in releasing disappointing earnings.

-In a stark highlight of their contrasting fortunes, BYD on Wednesday posted a 33% jump in second-quarter profit, while around the same time Li Auto posted a bigger-than-estimated 52% drop in earnings — sending its US-listed shares tumbling.
+In a stark highlight of their contrasting fortunes, BYD on Wednesday posted a 33 per cent jump in second-quarter profit, while around the same time Li Auto posted a bigger-than-estimated 52 per cent drop in earnings — sending its US-listed shares tumbling.
 Xpeng last week forecast third-quarter revenue well below analyst expectations amid a bruising price war in China.
 Neither Li Auto or Xpeng have managed to break into the top 10 largest Chinese EV makers by sales.

 BYD’s rise to become the dominant force in China’s auto market — overtaking established western automakers like Volkswagen AG to sell 3 million units last year — comes amid a broad slowdown in EV demand globally.
 Ford Motor Co., Porsche AG and Mercedes-Benz Group AG have all walked back their EV ambitions in recent months, while Tesla Inc. is well off the pace of 1.8 million cars sold last year.

 In another sign of slowing demand for EVs, automotive researcher J.D.
-Power said Wednesday that battery-powered models will account for just 9% of sales in the US this year, down from its previous forecast of 12.4%.
+Power said Wednesday that battery-powered models will account for just 9 per cent of sales in the US this year, down from its previous forecast of 12.4 per cent.

-Also Read : China’s EV maker BYD aims to get half of its auto sales from global markets

 BYD’s result is “impressive, as most of its EV peers in China and around the world have been incurring significant losses for some time and are faced with potential liquidity issues," Barclays analysts Jiong Shao and Lian Xiu Duan wrote in a note.